 |

-of 1024 x 768 pixels.
-This is also the recommended resolution at
+XP/2000 or newer, provided its display can minimally resolve 1280 x 768 pixels.
+This is also the resolution at

 which the AS Club-window fills the screen completely.